Nicopa/django-document-recognition/README.md

-# Document Recognition App
+# Django Document Recognition App

 ## Overview
-This application is designed to recognize and process documents efficiently.
-It supports some image types and provides features for exporting and importing the field set if you need to reload the page.
+This AI-powered solution is designed to streamline the recognition and processing of documents.
+It supports various image formats, including PNG and JPEG, and offers robust features such as customizable field management and the ability to export and import field configurations.
+The application processes documents and outputs the extracted data in a structured JSON format, ensuring seamless workflows and easy integration with other systems, even when reloading or transferring data between sessions.

 ## Main Tech Stacks